Lloyds Banking Group (LON:LLOY) PT Raised to GBX 60 at Barclays

 Lloyds Banking Group (LON:LLOY) had its price target upped by Barclays from GBX 55 ($0.72) to GBX 60 ($0.78) in a report issued on Tuesday, Analyst Ratings Network reports.
 Barclays currently has an overweight rating on the financial services provider’s stock.

-Several other research analysts have also weighed in on LLOY.
-The Goldman Sachs Group reiterated a neutral rating and set a GBX 48 ($0.63) price objective on shares of Lloyds Banking Group in a report on Thursday, April 29th.
+Several other research firms have also recently issued reports on LLOY.
+Berenberg Bank reaffirmed a hold rating and set a GBX 48 ($0.63) price target on shares of Lloyds Banking Group in a research note on Monday, May 24th.
 Deutsche Bank Aktiengesellschaft upgraded shares of Lloyds Banking Group to a buy rating and increased their price objective for the stock from GBX 39 ($0.51) to GBX 50 ($0.65) in a report on Monday, April 12th.
-Berenberg Bank reiterated a hold rating and set a GBX 48 ($0.63) price objective on shares of Lloyds Banking Group in a report on Monday, May 24th.
 Royal Bank of Canada increased their price objective on shares of Lloyds Banking Group from GBX 42 ($0.55) to GBX 51 ($0.67) and gave the stock an outperform rating in a report on Tuesday, May 4th.
-Finally, Shore Capital reiterated a buy rating on shares of Lloyds Banking Group in a report on Friday, May 7th.
+Citigroup reiterated a buy rating on shares of Lloyds Banking Group in a report on Monday, February 8th.
+Finally, Jefferies Financial Group reiterated a buy rating and set a GBX 55 ($0.72) price objective on shares of Lloyds Banking Group in a report on Friday, April 23rd.
 Two analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
 The stock currently has a consensus rating of Buy and an average price target of GBX 49.10 ($0.64).

 Lloyds Banking Group stock opened at GBX 48.40 ($0.63) on Tuesday.
 Lloyds Banking Group has a 12-month low of GBX 23.59 ($0.31) and a 12-month high of GBX 50.56 ($0.66).
 The firm has a market cap of £34.34 billion and a PE ratio of 17.92.
 The business’s 50-day moving average price is GBX 145.09.